VERO-Digital-Solutions/ios-task/README.md

 This repository is supposed to act as a playground for your submission.
 Before getting started, please make sure to use this repository as a template on which you will commit and push your code regularly.
 Once you are ready, please mail us back the link to your repository.

 Below, you will find the **Task** definition.
-If you stumble upon any problems or have questions regarding the task, feel free to send me a mail (<christian.schaefers@vero.de>).

 Happy Hacking :computer: and Good Luck :shamrock:

 # Task